lemoal-t/oriongraphdb/docs/ARCHITECTURE_ORIONGRAPH.md

-# AxonGraph & Orion – Architecture Overview
+# OrionGraph & Orion – Architecture Overview

-This document defines the relationship between **AxonGraph** and **Orion**, and how they work together as a full stack for agentic systems.
+This document defines the relationship between **OrionGraph** and **Orion**, and how they work together as a full stack for agentic systems.

 ---